 In the issue of the breasts, we get our first indication that Hooper’s attempt to digitally blend human performance with catlike verisimilitude may be destined to go awry.
 A filmmaker who prized the feline form above all else might have digitally smoothed performers’ busts, so that they more firmly resembled a real cat dancing upon its hind legs.
 A filmmaker with more outré sensibilities might have given his people-cats eight breasts rather than two, which would have been a different sort of realism.
 And a filmmaker who chose to retain the costumed looks of the original musical might have avoided the issue entirely, as the humanlike aspects of the performers would shine through more clearly, thus making their physical anatomy something of a meow-t point.

-Still, there are five months to go before Cats hits theaters, which I suppose is a long enough time to get used to what currently seems an unsettling sight.
-And we should probably be thankful that Hooper seems to have disregarded another aspect of feline anatomy — the movie appears to include zero shots of the cats’ buttholes.
+After the cat-breasts made their debut in July, I wrote that the five-month wait before the movie’s release could be “a long enough time to get used to what currently seems an unsettling sight.”
+However, judging from the round of fresh disgust that has greeted the film’s second trailer, that does not seem to have happened.
+Still, considering what the movie appears to have done to the cats’ noses, hands, and knees, we should probably be thankful that Hooper seems to have disregarded another aspect of feline anatomy — the movie appears to include zero shots of the cats’ buttholes.

 More From This Series

 - ‘What the Hell Is Skimbleshanks?’
 The Oral History of SNL’s Cats Sketch